 The following information is intended to give you, as a data subject, an overview of the processing of your personalized data by us and your rights originating from current data protection regulation.
 It is generally possible to use or websites without entering personal data.
 Should you want to use particular services of our company via our websites, the processing of personal data might be required.
 If the processing of personal data is required and if there are no legal grounds for such processing, we generally ask for your consent.

-The processing of personal data, for example your name, address or e-mail address, is always done in accordance with the General Data Protection Regulation (GDPR) and consistent with the country-specific data protection regulations applicable to proMX GmbH.
+The processing of personal data, for example your name, address or e-mail address, is always done in accordance with the General Data Protection Regulation (GDPR) and consistent with the country-specific data protection regulations applicable to proMX AG.
 With this privacy statement, we want to inform you about the scope and purpose of the personal data collected, used and processed by us.

 As the controller responsible for processing, we have implemented numerous technical and organizational measures to ensure as complete a protection of the personal data processed via this website as possible.
 However, since internet based data transfer may always include security gaps, absolute protection cannot be guaranteed.
 It is for this reason that you are free to transfer your personal data to us through alternative means, for example by phone or mail.